Skip to main content

 Exacerbating the road conditions, and high speed, reckless driving, Route 7 has NO traffic lights or cross walks for 1.5 miles in this Bellevue Hospital corridor.
 There is no safe way for pedestrians to cross the road along this entire area.
 There are no public safety features, like lights, cross walks, speed bumps, or other safety features to slow down, or stop vehicles to allow for safe pedestrian movement.
 The lack of traffic lights also impede the ability of vehicles on side roads attempting to enter Route 7.

-Unless NYS DOT takes immediate action to install public safety features, including traffic lights and cross walks, at key intersections along the Bellevue Hospital corridor of Route 7, otherwise avoidable and preventable collisions, injuries and fatalities will continue to mount.
+Unless NYS DOT takes immediate action to install public safety features, including traffic lights and cross walks, at key intersections along the Bellevue Hospital corridor of Route 7, and reduces the posted speed limit on this road to 30-35 mph, we will continue to run the high risk of collisions, injuries and fatalities along Route 7.
 This is a life and death situation that must be fixed immediately.

 I am asking that Governor Hochul direct the DOT commissioner to immediately dispatch DOT engineers to Niskayuna, and fast track the financing and resources for all necessary survey work, and the installation of traffic lights and crosswalks in the 1.5 mile Bellevue Hospital corridor of Route 7.
-The installation of traffic lights and crosswalks are essential, as a minimum public safety measure, to reduce the high speed traffic on the road.
-These two substantive engineering measures are critical to allow pedestrians to safely cross from one side of Route 7 to the other and slow traffic to mitigate the frequency and impact of collisions on the road.
+The installation of traffic lights and crosswalks are essential, and a posted speed limit reduction to 30-35 mph, are critical public safety measures that must be employed to reduce the high speed traffic on the road.
+These substantive engineering measures are critical to allow pedestrians to safely cross from one side of Route 7 to the other and slow traffic to mitigate the frequency and impact of collisions on the road.

 I am also urging Governor Hochul to immediately direct the Acting NYS Police Superintendent Steven James to coordinate and oversee a multi-jurisdictional law enforcement effort to reduce speeding, collisions and fatalities along Route 7.
 Route 7 traverses portions of Schenectady and Albany counties, running from the City of Schenectady, through Niskayuna, and into parts of Latham and Colonie.
 The roadway passes through multiple municipal jurisdictions, and requires a combined effort of NYS Police, Albany and Schenectady County Sheriff resources, as well as Niskayuna and Schenectady City PD assets.
 Since Route 7 is a state controlled road, the NYS Police are best situated with manpower and resources to direct and coordinate this life saving public safety effort.